 Exit interviews provide a means for students to receive essential information regarding their rights and responsibilities as student loan borrowers.
 Students who receive campus-based loans must complete an exit interview when their enrollment falls below half-time (excluding summers).
-This can occur when taking off a quarter or more from school, withdrawing, or transferring to another institution.
+This situation can occur when taking off a quarter or more from school, withdrawing, or transferring to another institution.
 Failure to complete an exit interview results in a hold being placed on the student's university records and services.
-This hold may prevent the student from registering for classes at UCI upon return.
+The exit hold may prevent the student from obtaining transcripts or a diploma, or readmitting and registering at UCI.
 For more information, see Exit Interviews.

 State and federal laws and University policy prevent campus departmental representatives from releasing any information regarding a student's account to anyone but the student without written authorization from the student.
-If you are paying fees for a UCI student, the student must e-mail his/her ZOTBill directly to you for information about the amount due.
+If an Authorization to Release Financial Information is not on file, then the student must disclose the current ZOT Account balance to you.
+The student may forward his/her ZOTBill to you, or authorize Guest/Third-Party Access for ZOT Account Online.

-The UCI Central Cashier accepts payments for registration and other student-related fees, transcript and enrollment verification requests, undergraduate housing contracts and rent, library fines, and most other miscellaneous bills for goods and services.
-Payments for graduate Student Housing contracts and rent, or Parking and Transportation Services permits and citations should be directed to the cashiers in those departments, respectively.
+The UCI Central Cashier accepts payments for registration and other student-related fees, transcript and enrollment verification requests, Housing contracts and rent, library fines, and most other miscellaneous bills for goods and services.
+Purchases of textbooks and supplies from The Hill (University bookstore), and payments for Parking permits and citations, should be directed to the cashiers at those locations.